Sell Your Tech Business in Florida | TAMBAY Mergers & Acquisitions

 Types of Technology Companies We Represent in Florida

 The technology sector covers a wide range of business models, and each one requires a different approach at the negotiating table.
-TAMBAY has experience working with owners across the full spectrum of IT and tech services, including:
+TAMBAY has experience working with owners across the full spectrum of tech services, including:

 Whether your company generates revenue through long-term service contracts, project-based work, or a recurring subscription model, the advisory approach is tailored to match the way your business actually earns.